 One of the best ways to see if a grant company is a good fit is to write a cover letter to the company.
 Cover letters should include short and direct information about your company and organizational goals.
 Many grantees will then approve this letter and ask for a professional proposal.
 Writing a cover letter often sets you up for success, allowing you to write for a funder already interested in your project.

-The first step to writing your grant is to introduce your organization and the needs of the non-profit.
+The first step to writing your grant is to introduce your organization and the needs of the non-profit or agency.
 You’ll want to include an introduction that provides factual information in which a funder may be interested.
 Try to think about the questions the agency may have and answer those questions in the introduction.

 Some facts may include the following: